 Great detail is shown in the water-jet cut limestone that details the top of the fire feature and sitting bench.
 The arbor behind the bench takes the same circular shape with a large luxurious black steel beam.
 Star Jasmine is introduced in this area and in the near years to come will be a stunningly lush backdrop.

 This project is a great success.
-So much that Oregon Home Magazine feature this Drake’s 7 Dees design in their 2018 summer issue titled, Pacific State of Mind.
+So much that Oregon Home Magazine features this Drake’s 7 Dees design in their 2018 summer issue.

 “I love the whole thing.
 I can sit at the patio table with a glass of wine and plate of cheese, and no matter where I turn my head, there’s something beautiful to look at or hear, or I can close my eyes and feel like I’m in Italy.
 Chris and his team really did a wonderful job fulfilling our vision.”